Assembly of the µBitx transceiver typically takes between 8 and 20 hours.

 The majority of the time is spent on selection of the enclosure, knobs and power supply, and in creating holes for insertion of components on the front and back panels of the enclosure.
 Most time is likely to be spent on creating the hole for the display.

 Wire up is normally pretty quick (from one to five hours depending on your skills).

 The following guides will help you in selecting:

-There are two known errors in the wiring diagrams.
 Make sure you read these instructions: